openphilanthropy/unrestricted-adversarial-examples/README.md

 *Authors*<br>
 [http://arxiv.org/](http://arxiv.org/)

-This repository contains code for Phase 1 of the challenge (the warm-up), as well as the public proposal for phase 2 of the challenge (the contest).
+This repository contains code for the warm-up to the challenge, as well as [the public proposal for the contest](https://github.com/google/unrestricted-adversarial-examples/blob/master/contest_proposal.md).

 ![image](https://user-images.githubusercontent.com/306655/44686400-f0b74800-aa02-11e8-8967-fa354244813f.png)

 You can see a more detailed structure of the repository below:

 * `tcu-images` - The dataset used throughout the challenge
-* `unrestricted_advex` - A library used for the evaluation of defenses in Phase 1 of the contest
+* `unrestricted_advex` - A library used for the evaluation of defenses
-* `contest_proposal.md` - Details of the contest portion of the challenge (Phase 2)
+* `contest_proposal.md` - Details of the contest portion of the challenge
 * `baselines` - Starter code to help you get started with training defenses

-## Phase 1 Leaderboard
+## Leaderboard (Warm-up phase)

 | Defense               | Submitted by  | SPSA acc@80% | Spatial acc@80% | Submission Date |
 | --------------------- | ------------- | ------------ |--------------- | --------------- |